rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 ### Uniqueness with Regular Expression

 There are ID generators which generate UUID strings, but in most cases you have constraints on string length and character select which require you to have something more individual and configurable.

-One of the best general approches is to use Benerator's feature to generate unique strings that match a regular expression.
+One of the best general approaches is to use Benerator's feature to generate unique strings that match a regular expression.
 For example, for generating unique phone numbers, you could write:

 ```xml

 <attribute name="phone" type="string"pattern="[1-9][0-9]{2}\-[0-9]{4}\-[0-9]{5}" unique="true" />
 ```

-For an introduction to regular expressions, read the chapter „Regular Expressions“.
+For an introduction to regular expressions, read about '[Regular Expressions](regular_expression_support.md)'.

 ### Making Strings unique